GonzaloCrovetto/pg/README.md

 cd ~/catkin_ws
 catkin_make
 ```
-Following this steps you have downloaded the PG package, and copied the config file to the ratslam_ros package
+Following this steps you have downloaded the PG package, and copied the config file to the ratslam_ros package.
 We now need to add sensors to the open_base proyect robot, to do this, you need to copy the full content of this file:
 ```
  ~/catkin_ws/src/pg/config/for_open_base/sensors.txt